 El Yunque is a subtropical rainforest in northeastern Puerto Rico.
-The only tropical rainforest under the U.S. flag, El Yunque is a mere 28,000 acres (small by national forest standards), but it is steeped in island lore, natural diversity, and tropical splendor.
+The only tropical rainforest under the U.S. flag, El Yunque is a mere 28,000 acres (small by national forest standards), but steeped in island lore, natural diversity, and tropical splendor.

-What Makes El Yunque Special:
+What Makes El Yunque Special

 Besides being unique to the U.S. Forest Service, El Yunque boasts an amazing diversity of flora, including 150 native fern species and 240 tree species (23 of which are found only in the forest) thrive in El Yunque, thanks to its perfect climate and consistent rainfall.
 In addition, the forest is home to many small animals that are found nowhere else on Earth.
 The coquí tree frog, Puerto Rican Parrot, and pygmy anole are among its rare and reclusive residents.

-How to Get There:
+How to Get There

-What to Do There:
+What to Do

 Most tourists flock to the rainforest for hiking trails, which range in difficulty.
 This interactive map provides an overview of the forest's main trails.
 The most visited one is La Mina Trail because it leads to La Mina Falls.
-This is the only waterfall in the rainforest that is open to the public for swimming.
-On a hot day, after an hour of hiking, there is nothing like stripping down to your bathing suit and diving under a cascading fall.
+This is the only waterfall in the rainforest open to the public for swimming.
+On a hot day, after an hour of hiking, strip down to a bathing suit and dive under a cascading fall.
 The only drawback at La Mina, it is usually crowded.
 Also, there are no changing rooms, so wear a suit or use the foliage to your advantage.

-When to Go There:
+When to Go

-The forest is open daily from 7:30 am to 6 pm.
+The forest is open daily from 7:30 a.m. to 6 p.m.
 Since the temperature hardly varies, it is a year-round destination.

-El Yunque For Adrenaline Junkies:
+For Adrenaline Junkies